 Physics is the course in which students apply conceptual and mathematical skills they have acquired to study basic physical phenomena.
 Topics include Newtonian Mechanics, thermodynamics, optics, and modern physics.
 Instruction methods will include lecture, discussion, problem solving, laboratory exercises, and projects.

-Algebra and geometry are used in problem solving, experimental technique, and data analysis.
+Regis Catholic High School Algebra and geometry are used in problem solving, experimental technique, and data analysis.
+A significant semester project is required each semester.